Illegal Police Interrogations

 Interrogations have tremendous value, particularly in the case of a skilled investigator, but we must remain vigilant in examining the methods used and the information obtained.
 There must be a balance between the police’s right to investigate and the public’s protection from coerced confessions.

-If you or a loved one is under investigation, contact Berry Law Firm’s team of criminal defense attorneys today.
+If you or a loved one is under investigation, contact Berry Law’s team of criminal defense attorneys today.